upgundecha/ifttt-build-notifier/README.md

 ===================
 A Simple Jenkins Build Status Notifier for IFTTT Maker Channel Trigger

 Posts the build status to IFTTT Maker Channel to trigger actions with all other Channels available on IFTTT.
-For example notify build status via a tweet or an email or Light-up a IoT connected device.
+For example notify build status via a tweet or add trello card or Light-up a IoT connected device.

 Create an installable artifact: